1987 (originally called P-ACT+)

 - How many questions were answered incorrectly

-- Prescriptive suggestions on how to improve each of the key skills measured by PLAN
+- Prescriptive suggestions on how to improve each of the key skills measured by ACT Plan

-- How the student’s PLAN score in each subject area compares to established benchmark scores (below / at / above) indicating the likelihood of being ready for first-year college courses
+- How the student’s ACT Plan score in each subject area compares to established benchmark scores (below/at/above) indicating the likelihood of being ready for first-year college courses